anuraghazra/github-readme-stats/readme.md

     ![](https://files.catbox.moe/b9oxey.png)
 4. Sign in to GitHub and allow access to all repositories if prompted.
 5. Fork this repo.
-6. After forking the repo, open the [`vercel.json`](https://github.com/anuraghazra/github-readme-stats/blob/master/vercel.json#L5) file and change the `maxDuration` field to `10`.
-7. Go back to your [Vercel dashboard](https://vercel.com/dashboard).
+6. Go back to your [Vercel dashboard](https://vercel.com/dashboard).
-8. To import a project, click the `Add New...` button and select the `Project` option.
+7. To import a project, click the `Add New...` button and select the `Project` option.
     ![](https://files.catbox.moe/3n76fh.png)
-9. Click the `Continue with GitHub` button, search for the required Git Repository and import it by clicking the `Import` button.
+8. Click the `Continue with GitHub` button, search for the required Git Repository and import it by clicking the `Import` button.
 Alternatively, you can import a Third-Party Git Repository using the `Import Third-Party Git Repository ->` link at the bottom of the page.
     ![](https://files.catbox.moe/mg5p04.png)
-10. Create a personal access token (PAT) [here](https://github.com/settings/tokens/new) and enable the `repo` permissions (this allows access to see private repo stats).
+9. Create a personal access token (PAT) [here](https://github.com/settings/tokens/new) and enable the `repo` permissions (this allows access to see private repo stats).
-11. Add the PAT as an environment variable named `PAT_1` (as shown).
+10. Add the PAT as an environment variable named `PAT_1` (as shown).
     ![](https://files.catbox.moe/0yclio.png)
-12. Click deploy, and you're good to go.
+11. Click deploy, and you're good to go.
 See your domains to use the API!

 </details>